divergent63/SCII_Bots/README.md

 ------

-Train an A2C agent to play the game with
+Train an A2C agent to play the game with （Coming Soon）

 ```powershell
 python runner_a2c.py